News & tips

 Either the column is locked while the row changes when the formula is copied, or the row is locked while the column changes when the formula is copied.

 Both ways are known as a mixed reference.
-They are both very useful in order to copy formulas effectively, for more information on how to copy formulas, visit our guide.
+They are both very useful in order to copy formulas effectively, for more information on how to copy formulas, read here.

 For example, in the following picture is a dataset attempting to find the VAT of different prices at different rates.
-In the E5 Cell I have written the formula “=$B5*$C5*E$4”.
+In the E5 Cell we have the formula “=$B5*$C5*E$4”.
 This is a mixed reference.

 The reason we have the $ before B5 and C5 is because when we copy the formula horizontally to the right, the reference will stay as it is because the column is fixed.
 However it will change when we copy the formula downwards 0 but the row number will not.